Ethereal Visions Tarot Review

 Done in the traditional RWS (Rider-Waite-Smith) style but with two extra cards, there are 24 Major Arcana and 56 Minor Arcana comprised of the suits Wands, Swords, Pentacles, and Cups.
 The court cards are organized by Page, Knight, Queen, and King.
 As an RWS Tarot deck, the images are instantly recognizable and easily interpretable to those familiar with the system, but they are exhilaratingly fresh and beautifully unique while still consistent.

 There are two extra cards, as I mentioned, The Well and The Artist.
-I always love it when Tarot creators add their own cards because it imbues the time-worn Tarot with their own unique views and nuanced perspectives and wisdoms of life and reality.
+I always love it when Tarot creators add their own cards because it imbues the time-worn Tarot with their own unique views and nuanced perspectives of life and reality.

 The cards are the traditional Tarot card size of 5” x 3” and thus fit comfortably in hand.
 The cardstock is nicely sturdy and shuffles really well, not flimsy at all.
 The art on the backs of the cards is basically reversible (not completely, but you wouldn’t notice the close differences during shuffling unless you looked really hard), which is really nice if you want to read with reversals.